LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/AnIntroductionToMachineLearningWithScikitLearn.md

 >     [  0.,   0.,   6.,  13.,  10.,   0.,   0.,   0.]])

 The [simple example on this dataset](https://scikit-learn.org/1.7/auto_examples/classification/plot_digits_classification.html#sphx-glr-auto-examples-classification-plot-digits-classification-py) illustrates how starting from the original problem one can shape the data for consumption in scikit-learn.
+In this example the 8x8 array in `digits.images` was flattened into 64 elements in a single row of the `digits.data` array.

 ### Loading from external datasets